 Misaimed Fandom: All of the "which faction are you" quizzes and people proudly discussing which faction they are, considering a major part of the novel is that the faction system is oppressive and wrong towards Divergents and Factionless, and that it ultimately turns out all five factions are failed genetic experiments whose various flaws caused the apocalypse.

-Moral Event Horizon: Peter crosses this so many times, it's hard to keep track.
+Numerous candidates for when Peter crossed this.
 Shining examples are how he stabbed Edward in the eye while he was sleeping.
-Then there was the time he hung Tris over the chasm (claimed it was just to scare her) and groped her chest, while mocking her.
+Then there was the time he hung Tris over the chasm (claimed it was just to scare her) and groped her chest, while mocking her for "feeling twelve".

 For Caleb, betraying his family to the Erudite.
 The full information about the outside world and what Jeanine told him has yet to be disclosed.
 But regardless, it doesn't change the fact that he sided with the faction that killed his parents and helped with the capture and attempted execution of his own sister.

-Take That, Scrappy!: If Peter, Molly, and Drew do something to irritate you, just breath a sigh of relief that they'll be humiliated for it later by Tris' hands.
+If Peter, Molly, and Drew do something to irritate you, just breathe a sigh of relief that they'll be humiliated for it later by Tris' hands.

 Marcus gets one in Insurgent when Tobias gets laughed at for fearing him.
 So, to prove that he's no coward, he gives Marcus a well-deserved beat-down.